-Tip 5: Click & Collect
+6. Click & Collect

-Amazon has lockers in quite a few places now, so you can collect your items at a suitable time to you, and you can specify where they're delivered to.
+Amazon has lockers in quite a few places now (check by your postcode here) so you can collect your items at a suitable time to you, and you can specify where they're delivered to.

 Most supermarkets also let you order online and collect in store, but do watch out for any charges as it isn't always a free service.

-Tip 6: Check returns policies
+8. Check returns policies

 Sometimes you'll need to return an item that doesn’t fit, or find that there's a problem with a present purchased for someone else.
 So before you buy, check the return period if you are buying a gift.